 - select the 2nd tab named “Old AutoCAD Installer Reviver“

-- Once the setup starts, stop and read the next step…
+- Once the AutoCAD 2006 setup starts, stop and read the next step…

-- NOTE: If you see a warning dialog when you run saying “This program has known compatibility issues“, simply click “Don’t show this message again” and then click “Run the Program…“
+- NOTE: When starting AutoCAD, if you see a warning dialog when you run saying “This program has known compatibility issues”, simply click “Don’t show this message again” and then click “Run the Program…”

 - Start the Converter, select the 3rd tab, pick the c:\Autodesk\sp folder and click Fix.

-- Now run the service pack exe installer from Windows explorer
+- Now run the AutoCAD2006SP1.exe from Windows explorer to install.

-– If you are unable to activate your product, or the activation crashes:
+– If you are unable to activate your product, or the activation process crashes:

 - Try uninstalling the July 2014 Microsoft security update